A/B Testing Statistics Made Simple

 Statistics derives its power from random sampling.
 The argument is that random sampling will average out the differences between two populations and the differences between the populations seen post “treatment” could be easily traceable as a result of the treatment only.
 Obviously, life isn’t as simple.
 There is little chance that one will pick random samples that result in significantly same populations.
 Even if they are the same populations, we can’t be sure whether the results that we are seeing are just one time (or rare) events or actually significant (regularly occurring) events.

 When running A/B tests, remember that they are, in essence, statistical hypothesis testing.
-So, you should stick to statistics principles to get valid results.
+So, it would be best if you stuck to statistics principles to get valid results.

 Also, keep in mind that running an A/B test provides you with insights about how altering your website design or messaging influences the conversion rate.
 The post-test analysis will give you the directions to implementing the changes to your website.